Invulu/organic-widgets/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Transform the core WordPress Customizer into a page builder.
-Display and arrange widgets on any page as beautiful content sections using any theme.
+A collection of custom widgets to be used within the customizer to display and arrange various types of full width content sections, on any page.

 == Description ==

-Transform the core WordPress Customizer into a page builder.
-Display and arrange widgets on any page as beautiful content sections, such as featured content slideshows, testimonials, team members, portfolios, feature lists, pricing tables and more.
+Transform the core WordPress Customizer into a page builder!
+Display and arrange custom widgets as full width content sections on any page — such as post slideshows, testimonials, team members, portfolios, feature lists, pricing tables and more.
 Whoa, cool.

-Organic Customizer Widgets introduces several custom widgets that can be used for displaying content in new ways.
-It includes a new Page Template, that when applied, creates a new widget area on that page.
-This allows users to utilize the core WordPress customizer interface to add widgets to their page, displaying them as page sections without the need for shortcodes or page builders.
-The widgets include basic styles, but will inherit styles from whichever theme is being used.
+Organic Customizer Widgets introduces several widgets for displaying content in new ways.
+It includes a new page template, that when applied, creates a new widget area on that page.
+This allows the core WordPress customizer to be used like a page builder by adding widgets as content sections to any page.
+Each widget includes basic styles, but will otherwise inherit styles from the active theme.

 **Video Demo:**